-Translation: They gonna grab your baby’s head and yank it out.
+Translation: They are gonna grab your baby’s head and yank it out.

 This can either be booked in before childbirth, or your partner may be rushed away for an emergency cesarean if something unforeseen was to happen during childbirth.

-A cesarean is where your partner is taken to theatre, numbed from the waist down, cut open and out pops a baby.
+A cesarean is where your partner is taken to the theatre, numbed from the waist down, cut open, and out pops a baby.

 Because they have to cut through stomach muscles, you will need to offer your partner a lot of help and support for 6-8 weeks after the operation.

 In the event of a pre-booked operation, you will be able to attend the theatre with her.
 If it is an emergency, they like to keep you out of the theatre.

 Seriously, how nerve wracking is that?

 Throughout the entire stage, the midwife will be checking ‘dilation.’

 During childbirth, your baby’s head has to squeeze through the cervix (The lower part of the Uterus).
 A woman’s body will release hormones to open the cervix in preparation for the build-up to childbirth.

 The midwife or Doctor will perform their check and make a note.